 Android: Learn German on Google Play

 The app’s content is ordered by theme: greetings, eating, health, shopping, hobbies and much more.
 My favorite part is the “romance” collection.
-The phrases taught in there escalate very quickly from “No, thank you.” to “I’m not interested.”, “I’m busy.” and then “Leave me alone!” (however, students then learn how to say “You’re beautiful” – to make up for being rude I guess).
+The phrases taught in there escalate very quickly from “No, thank you” to “I’m not interested,” “I’m busy” and then “Leave me alone!”
+(However, students also learn phrases for when there’s chemistry, like “You’re beautiful.”)

 The app has one feature which I haven’t see in any of the other applications: the ability to record your own voice and hear it in comparison to the original.
 This is a very nice idea as it enables students to work on the nuances of pronunciation and it is something which in my opinion more apps should offer!

-It should be noted that the free version of Learn German by Bravolol is ad-supported.
+It should be noted that the Bravolol’s free German learning app is ad-supported.

-Of all the apps in the list, this one puts the most emphasis on studying German grammar.
+Of all the best apps for learning German, this one puts the most emphasis on studying German grammar.
 You will not learn new vocabulary here.
 It is therefore recommended for those who already have a basic understanding of German and a good word basis.

 DeutschAkademie was also designed focused on functionality, not looks.
 If you put emphasis on a sleek design and user interface, this might not be the app for you.
 There are also occasional ads.